rachhshruti/file-transfer-tcp/README.md

 Developed a multi-threaded web server which accepts persistent and non-persistent file request connections from web client as well as from the browser.

-# Requirements

-- Linux operating system

 # Running the code

+## Creating and configuring virtual machines

+	vagrant up

+   This will boot both the server and client machines

+## SSH into virtual machines

+	vagrant ssh tcpserver
+	vagrant ssh tcpclient

-Compile the code by typing the following command in the terminal: make
+## Compile the code

+	make

 ## Run the WebServer: